rbc-research/dsos/README.md

 ## Installation

-From GitHub (which includes updates and improvements), install with:
+The package is under active development.
+From GitHub (which includes recent improvements), install with:

 ``` r
 # install.packages("remotes")
 remotes::install_github("vathymut/dsos")
 ```

-The package is also on [CRAN](https://CRAN.R-project.org), although it lags behind.
+The package is also on [CRAN](https://CRAN.R-project.org), although that release lags behind.
 I recommend the package on GitHub over CRAN for now.
-The package on CRAN (v0.1.0) will eventually be updated to reflect recent changes.
+The package on CRAN (v0.1.0) will eventually be updated.
 From CRAN, install the package with:

 ``` r
 install.packages("dsos")